learn through suffering C language learn through suffering

-C language learned by suffering
+C language

-Conversion to Numeric
+Conversion to numbers

 The following program is an example of using the atoi function to convert a number.